 Should you provide food?
 Yes!
 Should you prepare so much food that your guests break the holiday sleigh weigh-station on their way home?
 No.

 In a few short weeks, you and every single one of your guests will want to shed 10-pounds of holiday weight.
-Save everyone the calories and simply provide enough food from this simple list in the Budget Buster Bundle so no one goes hungry and everyone has enough to absorb your fabulous signature cocktail.
+Save everyone the calories and simply provide enough food so no one goes hungry and everyone has enough to absorb your fabulous signature cocktail.